bryon82/SailwindBetterFishing/README.md

 ## Configurable

 * Price multipliers for all fish.
-* Fish movement and tension can be enabled/disabled.
+* Fish movement, line tension, stove and smoker efficiency increase, salt price reduction, and removal of fish from local stores can be enabled/disabled.
 Enabled by default.
 * The percent chance you will lose a hook when collecting a fish.

 ## Info For Other Mod Authors